 Many people have compared the beginning of Daylight Saving Time, when we “spring forward” to lose an hour, as a national experiment in jet lag or even sleep deprivation.
-Whether you like it or not, Daylight Saving Time for 2014 begins in the U.S. and multiple other countries at 2 a.m. on Sunday, March 9.
-And, if you’re not prepared for it, you may look like a zombie for a couple of days.
+Whether you like it or not, Daylight Saving Time for 2019 begins in the U.S. and multiple other countries at 2 a.m. on Sunday, March 10.
+If you’re not prepared for it, you may look like a zombie for a couple of days.
 Here are our five tips to survive the time change with the least amount of pain possible:

 - DON’T set your clocks the night before.
 This tip comes directly from our own Dr. Lisa Shives, who says, “One tip I always give people is to NOT change their clocks before they go to bed unless they have to be somewhere in the morning.
 Go to bed at your normal time on Saturday night, then change your clocks when you get up on Sunday morning.
 In the end, you’ll get the same amount of sleep as you usually do, and it will seem like you woke up an hour later on Sunday morning, which isn’t unusual for a lot of people.”